Add one or more replicas (distribution locations) to an existing global table using the Tablestore Java SDK.

 );

-// Example: Add a replica in the China (Shanghai) region.
+// Example: Add a replica in the China (Shanghai) region

 GlobalTableTypes.Placement shanghaiReplica = new GlobalTableTypes.Placement(

-// The ID of the region where the replica is located.
+// Region ID of the replica

 "cn-shanghai",

-// The name of the instance to which the replica belongs.
+// Instance name of the replica

 "instance-replica-sh",